QuBenhao/LeetCode/problems/problems_1680/problem.md

 # 1680.
-Concatenation of Consecutive Binary Numbers
+Concatenation of Consecutive Binary Numbers [Rating: 1629.54]

 Given an integer `n`, return *the **decimal value** of the binary string formed by concatenating the binary representations of* `1` *to* `n` *in order, **modulo*** `109 + 7`.